-This is a game of two halves and your mates and you can make the difference to relegate the most common cancer in men in the UK.
+One man dies every 45 minutes from prostate cancer – that’s two men every football match.
+You and your mates can help make the difference to beat the most common cancer in men in the UK.

-Once signed up riders are supported every pedal of the way and will join an elite club to receive a Prostate Cancer UK cycling jersey plus a unique finishers medal when they cross the finish line.
+Once registered, riders will be supported every pedal of the way and will also receive a Prostate Cancer UK cycling jersey, Football to Amsterdam wristband and a medal at the finish line.